-- End of Year Awards each year, two children from each year group are selected to receive a trophy for being an outstanding member of their year group. - In addition, a child from Year 6, who has progressed academically and been an asset to the school, is chosen for the Head teacher's Award awarded at the end of year assembly. - End of Year Values at the end of the year, one child from each year group who has exemplified all our school values every day, will receive a reward in the end of year assembly.
+- End of Year Awards- each year, a boy and a girl from each year group are selected to receive a trophy for being an outstanding member of their year group. - In addition, a child from Year 6, who has progressed academically and been an asset to the school, is chosen for the Headteacher's Award- awarded at the end of year assembly. - End of Year Values at the end of the year, one child from each year group who has exemplified all our school values throughout the year, will receive a reward in the end of year assembly.